ibm-cloud-docs/secrets-manager/engine-public-dns-providers.md

 | Prerequisites |
 | :------------ |
 | To use your own DNS provider, you must refer to your provider's documentation for instructions.
 No DNS provider configuration is required in {{site.data.keyword.secrets-manager_short}}. |
-{: caption="Table 1.
-Prerequisites - Manual DNS providers" caption-side="top"}
+{: caption="Prerequisites - Manual DNS providers" caption-side="top"}
 {: #manual-prereqs}
 {: tab-title="Manual"}
 {: tab-group="dns-provider-prereqs"}